puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 If you are using the deprecated `listen` feature, puppet agent will also need to listen for incoming connections on port 8139.
 (Configurable with [`puppetport`](/references/latest/configuration.html#puppetport).)

+### Logging

+When running as a service, puppet agent logs messages to syslog.
+Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux and `/var/adm/messages` on Solaris.

+When running in the foreground with the `--verbose`, `--debug`, or `--test` options, puppet agent logs directly to the terminal instead of to syslog.

+When started with the `--logdest <FILE>` option, puppet agent logs to the file specified by `<FILE>`.

+Additionally, puppet agent will submit a report to the puppet master after each run.
+In Puppet Enterprise, you can browse these reports in the Puppet Enterprise console's node pages, and you can analyze correlated events with the PE event inspector.

 ## Managing Systems With Puppet Agent